Seeing a Special Needs Dentist at Penn Dental Medicine

 We are always looking for ways to improve how we deliver care to patients.
 As a dental school, we offer highly affordable rates to patients and accept direct payments from most dental insurance plans, including Medicaid.
 Penn Dental Medicine can also work with you to develop payment financing plans as needed.

-To learn more about the Personalized Care Suite or to make an appointment, please call 215-898-8180.
+To learn more about the Personalized Care Suite or to make an appointment, please call 215-898-8180 or fill out the form below.